astroumd/lmtoy/README.md

       source lmtoy/lmtoy_start.sh

-and to run an example, try something like (in any directory)

-      $LMTOY/examples/lmtoy_reduce.sh path=/lmt_data  obsnum=79448

-this particular example is also the OTF benchmark.
-If you want to run this to check if the numbers agree:
+Now you can place the benchmark data in for example ~/LMT/IRC_data, or in UMass you can make a symlink to the big data disk

       cd $LMTOY/examples

+pick the appropriate one for you:

-      ln -s /lmt_data IRC_data
+      ln -s /data/LMT/lmt_data  IRC_data
+      ln -s ~/LMT/IRC_data
+      tar zxf /n/chara/teuben/LMT/IRC_data.tar.gz

+after which you can run a benchmark to verify if LMTSLR is working

       make bench

 and it will print two lines starting with QAC_STATS that should agree!
+Another useful test is plotting:

+      make bench2

+This should produce three plots.

+In your own directory you can use the more general **lmtoy_reduce.sh** script

+      $LMTOY/examples/lmtoy_reduce.sh path=/data/LMT/lmt_data  obsnum=79448

+(again with the appropriate **path=**) to analyse any dataset.
+It will produce a file **lmtoy_79448.rc** which you can edit and re-run the script to finetune.

 ## References